nint22/Raytracer/README.md

 ## Tasks

-- Move screenshots / video per build into a directory in the repo
 - Shadows

 ## Complete

+- Save image to /tmp on completion of render
+- Move screenshots / video per build into a directory in the repo
 - Defocus blur / depth of field effect
 - Implement camera look-at (huh, not using matrix, but rather doing the math directly and simplified)
 - Camera position